t-scholtz/EchoMind/README.md

 ## Talk Bank

-To download file from talk bank, use the example command, or look at the ["how to download pdf"](https://talkbank.org/share/data.html):
+To download file from talk bank, use the example command, or look at the [how to download pdf](https://talkbank.org/share/data.html "download pdf"):

 'wget -e robots=off -R "index.html*" -N -nH -l inf -r --no-parent https://media.talkbank.org/ca/GulfWar/' - *this used to be in the pdf, but then they removed it*